Prunoideae/web-rwkv-axum/docs/states/copy_state.md

 This command is `synced`, which means that it will force a download from the pooled GPU memory (if there is any) to ensure that the state copied is fresh.

+By setting `shallow` to `true`, you can duplicate the state without copying its content, thus you create a reference to the state.
+The reference is on the same level as the original state, so if you update the state through the reference, all references holding the state will be updated.

 ## Example

 #### Request